y-sunflower/plotjs/docs/index.md

 <iframe width="800" height="600" src="quickstart6.html" style="border:none;"></iframe>

-How about a choropleth map?
+How about a choropleth map? (currently does not work if you install the package)

 ```python
 import matplotlib.pyplot as plt